mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 Many efficient parallel algorithms require intelligently partitioned data.

-For example data indexed by time might partition into month-long blocks.
-Data indexed by text might have all of the "A"s in one group and all of the "B"s in another.
+For time-series data we might partition into month-long blocks.
+For text-indexed data we might have all of the "A"s in one group and all of the "B"s in another.
 These divisions let us arrange work with foresight.